 Cross-Search Graph Diagram

-You can combine data from two or more different queries and create a diagram displaying the resulting relationships.
+Combine data from two or more queries in a graph diagram that illustrates the relationships across the data.

 Creating a Cross-Search Graph Diagram